 Silver’s mouth hangs open slightly.
 The two had spoken without hesitation, Maxie pausing for each to supply the information as if they were extensions of himself.
-Father has a lot of really cool minions (he’s not supposed to call them that when they’re around) but he doesn’t have any who do stuff like that.
-Silver wonders if the three are psychically linked, then realizes they wouldn’t have had to talk separately.
+Father has a lot of really cool minions (Silver’s not supposed to call them that when they’re around) but he doesn’t have any who do stuff like that.
+He wonders if the three are psychically linked, then realizes they wouldn’t have had to talk separately.

 Father shifts to Apologetic Resoluteness between breaths.
 “I’ve reviewed your plans extensively, and had many of my most trusted advisers do so as well.
 I’m sorry, but I can’t support that endeavor at this time.”

 “Hm.”
 One hand goes up to adjust the tall man’s glasses.
 “And your reasoning?”

 “Assuming the legends of Groudon’s powers are accurate, it does not diminish concerns about secondary effects,” Father says with his hands steepled below his chin.
 “Creating more landmass can be incredibly valuable, but upsetting the water cycle can have effects on the climate beyond what is immediately noticeable.”